Flotsam & Jetsam

 HURRICANE SEASON

 Those evil cyclones of tropical terror from the Atlantic are most likely from August to October.
-If they hit, ‘batten down the hatches’ and keep candles and batteries (and beer) handy before evening curfew and power shutdown kick in.
+If they hit, ‘batten down the hatches’ and keep candles, batteries, food and beer handy before evening curfew and power shutdown kick in.
 Expect torrential rain, palm trees swaying at 45°, flying goats and large chunks of corrugated zinc blowing up the street.
 Stay in!

 WATER SUPPLY